Digital-512/dynojax/README.md

 # dynojax
 Dynojax is a jQuery plugin that uses AJAX and pushState to deliver a fast browsing experience with real permalinks, page titles and working back/forward buttons.

+> :warning: <b>DEPRECATED! </b> jQuery version of Dynojax is no longer supported or updated.
+Please look at [master](https://github.com/Digital-512/dynojax) branch to download the latest, VanillaJS version of this plugin.

 Dynojax works by fetching HTML from your server via AJAX and replacing the content of a container element on your page with the loaded HTML.
 It then updates the current URL in the browser using pushState.
 This results in faster page navigation for two reasons:

 * No page resources (JS, CSS) get re-executed or re-applied;